vrnaik/docker/README.md

 docker run -v $PWD:/app -w /app -it node npm init
 ```
 >Note: <br />
-   -above command will create package.jon file in /app directory of container but bcoz it mapped to our local directory, we can see this file in our local system directory. <br />
+   - above command will create package.jon file in /app directory of container but bcoz it mapped to our local directory, we can see this file in our local system directory. <br />

 ---